 So I make a big batch of this soup when I’m well, then I freeze it in single portions.
-That way if I’m not feeling bril, like today, all I have to do is grab a portion out of the freezer, reheat and eat!
+That way, if I’m not feeling fantastic, like today, all I have to do is grab a portion out of the freezer, reheat and eat!

 Recipe: Leek and Potato Soup